GardenGroupUO/LatticeFinder/Documentation/source/How_To_VASP_In_LatticeFinder.rst

 * ``KPOINTS``: This contain the information used to specify the Bloch vectors (k-points) that will be used to sample the Brillouin zone in your calculation.
 * ``INCAR``: This contains all the setting that are required by VASP to perform calculations. **Note that in the INCAR you must set** ``NSW = 0``.
 This prevents VASP from performing a local optimisation which you do not need to do in this program.

 These files will be copied by LatticeFinder into each nanocluster folder.
-See :ref:`Examples of Running LatticeFinder with Run_LatticeFinder.py <Examples_of_Running_LatticeFinder>` and `LatticeFinder examples here <https://github.com/GardenGroupUO/LatticeFinder/tree/main/Examples>`_ to see the types of plots and text documents that LatticeFinder will make.
+See `an example of a setup of LatticeFinder for VASP here <https://github.com/GardenGroupUO/LatticeFinder/tree/main/Examples/Uncompleted_Examples/VASP_Au_FCC_Full>`_.

 What to do after you have run LatticeFinder
 -------------------------------------------